CFA-Fintech/Market-Analysis/README.md

 # Market Analysis

-In this activity, Harold has been asked to analyze the financial data of the companies in the S&P 500.
-Specifically, Harold has been asked to find and plot the following:
+You has been asked to analyze the financial data of the companies in the S&P 500.
+Specifically, to find and plot the following:

 1. A pie chart of the S&P 500 company sector distribution